amanrai31/JavaScript/06class/README.md

 - The constructor method is called automatically when a new object is created.
 - It is used to initialize object properties

+**Important =>** Everything inside constructor is specific to that instance, & everything not in the constructor is added to prototype so it's not directly on instance it goes down to prototype chain to find those methods.

 ### Class inheritance

 Use "extend" keyword, child class inherits all methods from parent class.
 Inheritance is useful for code reusability.